-A certificate issuer MAY specify additional parameters that allow customers to specify additional parameters governing certificate issueance.
+A certificate issuer MAY specify additional parameters that allow customers to specify additional parameters governing certificate issuance.
 This might be the Certificate Policy under which the certificate is to be issued, the authentication process to be used might be specified or an account number specified by the CA to enable these parameters to be retrieved.

-For example, the CA 'ca.example.net' has requested their customer 'example.com' to specify their account number '230123' in each of their CAA records.
+For example, the CA 'ca.example.net' has requested its customer 'example.com' to specify the CA's account number '230123' in each of the customer's CAA records.